bffdhw/tw_stock_analysis/README.md

 # Other considerations to note
 1. Taiwanese regulations mandate that companies must disclose their annual financial report for the previous year by March 31 of the following year.
 However, this research's backtesting period starts on January 1.
 Therefore, the backtesting period for this study will be from 04/01 to 03/31.
-2. Due to the low frequency of trades in the buy-and-hold strategy, this study will neglect estimations of taxes, slippage, and transaction fees.